 Significant time was spent by the Town to reconcile its cash accounts, and additional audit time was necessary to further audit those balances.
-This was likely the result in turnover of Finance staff, with a gap of many months where no reconciliations were performed.
+This was likely the result of turnover of Finance staff, with a gap of many months where no reconciliations were performed.
 During our audit, we also noted that cash transactions that were for pooled accounts, such as escrows, conservation, etc., were incorrectly posted to the accounting software system, adding to the difficulties in reconciling accounts.
-There were also duplicate cash postings, and automatic clearinghouse transactions related to payroll deductions that were not recorded.
-In order to identify and correct errors timely, we recommend that the Town reconcile its bank balances to the general ledger on a monthly basis, and that such reconciliations be reviewed by another person.
+Thirdly, there were duplicate cash postings and automatic clearinghouse transactions related to payroll deductions that were not recorded.
+In order to identify and correct errors timely, we recommend that the Town reconcile its bank balances to the general ledger on a monthly basis, and should be reviewed by a second person.